 Other IRA Age Rules to Consider

 You can begin contributing to traditional, Roth and SIMPLE IRAs at any age.
 Only SEP IRAs require participants to be at least 21 years of age.
-For each of these accounts, your contributions must not exceed the amount of taxable income you earn that year.
-There may be other eligibility terms, but your youth won’t hold you back from putting money away for your future.

 Bottom Line

 If you’re struggling to determine which IRA plan is right for you, their rules can help you decide.
 However, age limits are effectively eliminated from IRAs, so there’s no need to worry about them anymore.
 Choosing the right IRA, though, could depend more on what type of tax structure you need.
-A Roth IRA might be better than a traditional IRA for individuals to save on taxes at retirement when they expect to earn more later than they do now.
+For instance, a Roth IRA might be better than a traditional IRA for individuals to save on taxes at retirement when they expect to earn more later than they do now.

 Tips for Retirement Planning